-Commission file number: 001-38226 ALLIED ESPORTS ENTERTAINMENT INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 82-1659427 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Irvine, Cali (Address of princi nn Avenue, Suite 300 fornia, 92614 pal executive offices) (Issuer's tele phone number) Securities registered pursuant to Section 12(b) of the Act: Title of each class Tradin g Symbol(s) Name of each exchange on which registered Common Stock 1 AESE NASDAQ Check whether the issuer (1) filed all reports required to be registrant was required to file such reports), and (2) has been Yes $\boxtimes$ No $\square$ past 12 months (or for such shorter period that the Indicate by check mark whether the registrant has submitted (§232.405 of this chapter) during the preceding 12 months (or Indicate by check mark whether the registrant is a large accompany.
-See definitions of "large accelerated filer", "acceler Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company ⊠ ⊠ ⊠ If an emerging growth company, indicate by check mark if the accounting standards provided pursuant to Section 13(a) of the ot to use the extended transition period od for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$ As of August 9, 2020, 29,182,871 shares of common stock, pa ar value \$0.0001 per share e, were issued and outstanding.
+ALLIED ESPORTS ENTERTAINMENT INC.

+(Exact Name of Registrant as Specified in Its Charter)

+Delaware 82-1659427 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 17877 Von Karman Irvine, Calif (Address of principa 25-2600 (Issuer's telep hone number) Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock AESE NASDAQ

+Check whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer", "accelerated filer", "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer \times Non-accelerated filer Smaller reporting company X Emerging growth company \mathbf{X}

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of August 9, 2020, 29,182,871 shares of common stock, par value \$0.0001 per share, were issued and outstanding.